Chapter Introduction

 Revelation 1:4-6

 After the apocalyptic introduction, we now see the opening of a letter.
-This is the apostle John writing to the 7 churches.
-Prior to John's exile, he ministered to these churches from Ephesus.
-These were people and leaders that he knew and they knew John and had a great respect for him.
-John provides a three-part greeting.
-The first part consists of 3 parts.
+This is the apostle John writing to the seven churches.
+These were seven actual churches that existed in John’s time.
+Prior to his exile, he ministered to these churches from Ephesus.
+These Churches were influential among churches at that time.
+These were people and leaders that John knew.
+And, they knew John and had a great respect for him.
+These seven churches were in a circular pattern in western Turkey.
+We should also note that there were other churches.

-• Him who was – may be a reference to his eternality, present in eternity past.
-More specifically it might point to the creation itself as John started in John 1:1.
-"In the beginning was the Word, and the word was with God, and the Word was God."
+- Him who was – this may be a reference to his eternality, present in eternity past.
+More specifically, it might point to the creation itself as John started in John 1:1.
+“In the beginning was the Word, and the Word was with God, and the Word was God.”
 There is a connection of Jesus to the Father and to creation.
 Also consider Colossians 3:16-17.

-• Him who is to come – Looks to the future and His coming.
+- Him who is to come – this looks to the future and His coming.

 And from the throne proceeded lightnings, thunderings, and voices.
 Seven lamps of fire were burning before the throne, which are the seven Spirits of God.